dotnet/iot/src/devices/SocketCan/README.md

 sudo apt-get -y install can-utils
 ```

-- On first device listen to CAN frames (can be also sent on the same device but ensure seperate terminal)
+- On first device listen to CAN frames (can be also sent on the same device but ensure separate terminal)

 ```sh
 candump can0